 Credit Reports and Credit Scores: The Basics

 Whether you’re looking for your first credit card or a loan to consolidate your debt, any potential lender is going to ask for your credit report from one of the three major credit bureaus.
 Your credit score numbers are ultimately used to decide if a lender is willing to open an account for you.
 But where does this information come from, and how do they decide on a credit score?

 Before offering you credit of almost any kind, a lender will look at your credit score.
 This is typically a number between 300 and 850.
-The higher your number is, the more likely you will be more likely approved for a credit card or loan.
-FICO® credit scores break down as follows:
+The higher your number is, the more likely you will be approved for a credit card or loan.
+FICO® score ranges break down as follows: